Kariya (film): Production

 Kariya is the debut film of Prem as a director before Excuse Me.
-Having a gangster backdrop, director Prem and producer Anekal Balaraj bailed out 23 criminals to act in the film.
-Balraj tried to persuade a female mobster Mari Mutthu to act in the film.
-However, Mari Muthu who was a councilor refused the offer, and kariya movie creates violence in society and fearing it might tarnish her reputation.
+Since the story had a gangster backdrop, director Prem and producer Anekal Balaraj bailed out 23 criminals to act in the film.
+Balraj tried to persuade a female mobster, Mari Mutthu, to act in the film.
+However, Mari Muthu who was a councilor refused the offer and claimed that the movie creates violence in society, fearing it might tarnish her reputation.
 Certain scenes involving these rowdies were shot in exactly the same spot where they have killed or assaulted their targets in the past.
-Darshan, who made his debut through the crime film Majestic was chosen to play the titular role, while Abhirami, daughter of actress Anuradha was signed in to play the female lead.
+Darshan, who made his debut through the crime film Majestic was chosen to play the titular role while Abhirami, daughter of actress Anuradha, was signed to play the female lead.
 Gurukiran has scored and composed the film's soundtrack.
 The cinematography was handled by Seenu.

 Release

 Kariya received an A certificate from regional office of the Censor Board at Bangalore with the certificate dated 30 December 2002.
 The film was released on 3 January 2003.